-Sheikh Khalid bin Khalifa Al Khalifa, chairman of the board of trustees of the center and a distinguished historian, told The Media Line that the evidential history of religious tolerance in Bahrain cannot be denied.
+Shaikh Khalid bin Khalifa Al Khalifa, chairman of the board of trustees of the center and a distinguished historian, told The Media Line that the evidential history of religious tolerance in Bahrain cannot be denied.

 “Some countries make tolerance and peaceful coexistence centers to have the peaceful coexistence in their countries,” he said.
 “Bahrain is just the opposite.
 We have had peaceful existence for many years – hundreds of years – and we would like to reflect this to the world through our center.”

-Felice Friedson, president and CEO of The Media Line, meets with Sheikh Khalid bin Khalifa Al Khalifa, chairman of the King Hamad Global Centre for Peaceful Coexistence, at his office in Manama, Bahrain.
+Felice Friedson, president and CEO of The Media Line, meets with Shaikh Khalid bin Khalifa Al Khalifa, chairman of the King Hamad Global Centre for Peaceful Coexistence, at his office in Manama, Bahrain.
 (TML photos)

 Khalifa has served on Bahrain’s Shura Council, or parliament, and has headed its Foreign Affairs, Defense and National Security Committee.

 “I myself studied in a Christian school.
 Nobody at the time asked why a Muslim boy would study in a Christian school, so that’s why it is part of our lives, a part of our society,” he related.